AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 You can create the entire solution in Azure from a template.
 An example of a template is available in the GitHub [Azure Quickstart Templates](https://github.com/MSBrett/azure-quickstart-templates/tree/master/sql-server-2016-fci-existing-vnet-and-ad).
 This example is not designed or tested for any specific workload.
 You can run the template to create a SQL Server FCI with S2D storage connected to your domain.
 You can evaluate the template, and modify it for your purposes.

+> [!NOTE]
-> [AZURE.NOTE] This template is written for Global Azure.
+> This template is written for Global Azure.
 It's using an API version not yet supported in Azure China.
 If you need to use this template, please use the version with the following SHA: `9cb630b9d314fdf909191bf96fb248355845dd16`.

 ## Before you begin